Julius Petschek

-Julius Petschek (14 March 1856 – 22 January 1932) was an industrialist of Jewish origin in former Czechoslovakia (now Czech Republic).
+Julius Petschek (14 March 1856 – 22 January 1932) was an industrialist of Jewish origin in Austria-Hungary and later in Czechoslovakia.
 Together with his brother Ignaz, he was one of the wealthiest persons of interwar Czechoslovakia.

+Early life

 Petschek was born in Kolín.
+He was a younger son of Moses Petschek (1822–1888) and Sara (née Wiener) Petschek (1827–1894).
+He had a sister, Rosa Petschek (1855-1934), and two brothers, Isidor Petschek (1854–1919), father of Otto Petschek, and Ignaz Petschek (1857–1934), father of Frank C. Petschek.

+Career

-He and his brothers Isidor (1854–1919) and Ignaz (1857–1934) played an important role in the coal industry of the young Czechoslovakia.
+He and his brothers Isidor and Ignaz played an important role in the coal industry of the young Czechoslovakia.
 Their concern controlled also 30% of the German and in total almost 50% of the European brown coal mining industry in the years after World War I.

 In 1920 Ignaz founded the Petschek Brothers Bank (Bankhaus Petschek & Co.) in Prague that was directed by 6 family members including Julius.
 After he died in 1932 his son Walter and Isador's son Hans ran the company until 1938 when they moved to New York as a consequence of the Munich Agreement.
 Julius is known for commissioning the bank's Petschek Palace in Prague that was used by the Gestapo in World War II.

+Personal life

-Julius Petschek died in Prague and is buried at the New Jewish Cemetery.
+Julius Petschek died in Prague on 22 January 1932 and is buried at the New Jewish Cemetery.